 Institutional Review Board

-Human subject research: Involves the systematic collection of personal or private data from living human beings.
+Human subject research involves the collection of data from or about living human beings.
 Any scholarly discipline may involve human subject research.
 Sociological, anthropological, and psychological studies often involve human subjects; biological studies sometimes involve human subjects.
-Increasingly, research in the humanities, government and economics involves human subjects.
-The safest way to ensure your research is in compliance with the OHRP guidelines is to check first with the Centre College IRB.
+Increasingly, research in the humanities, government, and economics involves human subjects.
+Checking with the Centre College IRB is the best way to ensure that the rights of research subjects are preserved and that your research is in compliance with the federal government’s Office for Human Research Protections guidelines.